SanjeevDeori/Movie-Recommendation-System/README.md

 # 🎬 Movie Recommendation System

-A 🌐 **Streamlit web application** that recommends similar movies based on a selected title using **content-based filtering** powered by **cosine similarity**.
+A **Streamlit web application** 🌐 that recommends similar movies based on your favourite selected movies using **content-based filtering** powered by **cosine similarity**.
 It uses a preprocessed TMDB dataset and fetches real-time movie posters from the **TMDB API** to enhance user experience.
 ---

 ## ✨ Features